 Loose lips do, indeed, sink ships

 Vice Adm.
 Joe Sestak, USN (Ret.)
-The Philadelphia Inquirer March 9, 2025

 When I was commanding an aircraft carrier battle group in the northern Arabian Sea for combat operations in Afghanistan in the early 2000s, we had numerous other supporting tasks, such as boarding commercial ships that intelligence identified as carrying terrorists and arms to the war or targeting al-Qaida leaders in countries such as Yemen.